yiannisp1822/Project1_FinanceData/README.md

 ### Usage and installation instructions

+#### Execution

 1. Install Dependencies.
 Make sure all required libraries are installed.

     pip install pandas prophet matplotlib

-    #Import the required libraries and dependencies
+    1. Ensure that the dependencies are installed to successfully import the below:

-    import pandas as pd
+    import pandas as pd<br/>
-    import datetime as dt
+    import datetime as dt<br/>
-    from prophet import Prophet
+    from prophet import Prophet<br/>
-    import pandas as pd
+    import pandas as pd<br/>
-    import datetime as dt
+    import datetime as dt<br/>
-    from prophet import Prophet
+    from prophet import Prophet<br/>
-    import yfinance as yf
+    import yfinance as yf<br/>
-    import matplotlib.pyplot as plt
+    import matplotlib.pyplot as plt<br/>
-    import numpy as np
+    import numpy as np<br/>
-    from scipy.signal import correlate
+    from scipy.signal import correlate<br/>
     from datetime import date

+1. Open and run [Financial_Analysis.ipynb](Financial_Analysis.ipynb) in a Jupyter Notebook or Jupyter Lab.

+#### High level logic contained in Financial_Analysis.ipynb

-1. Read in the following CSV files:
+1. Read in the following CSV files from [./Resouces](https://github.com/yiannisp1822/Project1_FinanceData/tree/main/Resources):

     SNP500, FEDFUNDS, bls-monthly-unemployment, 10-Year Treasury, GoldPricesMonthly, inflation_rate_US

-1. Run the Notebook.
-   Open the notebook in Jupyter Notebook or Jupyter Lab and run each cell sequentially.

 1. Data cleaning
 Each data set is edited to bring the date in the index column and retain only 1 column showing the data of interest.